|Starving Artists||Starving Artists 2|

 Well, we hope you will stay with us forever....
 Your subscription will be automatically renewed every year unless you decide to leave us.

-Q: I've paid my annual subscription.
+Q: I've paid my set-up fee.
 What happens if I cancel my membership?

-Q: How do I upgrade my subscription to Gold?
+Q: How do I upgrade my gallery to Gold?

-Q: How do I downgrade my subscription to Silver?
+Q: How do I downgrade my gallery to Silver?

 Do you really have to leave us?
 Well, OK and thanks for your support - we all appreciate it.
 We wish you all that you wish for yourself in the future.
 Of course, you could still change your mind...... :o) Visit us often and make use of Starving Artists 2 any time you wish.
 Just click here to leave us.